December 19, 2022

 It touts a level of [lighting] curation previously unattainable.

 Lutron, an industry leader in lighting control, provides one such solution with Athena, a dynamic cloud-connected lighting and shade-automation system programmed by the user through a mobile app.
 It touts a level of curation previously unattainable and appears future proof by design.
 “A specifier can choose Athena months or years before project delivery, knowing that installation will not be outdated at turnover like many other building technologies,” explains Chris Udall, senior product manager.
 “Athena’s cloud-connected architecture receives consistent software updates that push new features and capabilities, so the system stays up-to-date and increases in value over time.”
-It can also integrate with light sources from other manufacturers allowing designers to mix and match third-party fixtures into one system with minimal compatibility issues or concerns.
+It can also integrate with light sources30other manufacturers allowing designers to mix and match third-party fixtures into one system with minimal compatibility issues or concerns.

 The system’s versatility adapts to a variety of spatial programs including office, healthcare, gallery, hospitality, retail, and restaurant.
 Users establish and command program zones, set unique scenes, and create scheduled automations.
 “Perhaps a restaurant owner or front-of-house manager could use the app to control the space in real time, or set additional scenes and schedules.”